Sausage Stuffed Manicotti

 January 16, 2020

 If you know someone that doesn’t like spinach, this is a dish that’s worth the risk making for them.
 My husband wasn’t a believer in this sausage stuffed manicotti either until he tried a bite.
-With the crumbled sausage and cheese filling, he could barely taste it and went for seconds.
+With the crumbled sausage and cheese filling, he could barely taste the spinach and went for seconds.
 If you don’t have spinach, kale or Swiss chard is another great option.

 What fascinates me the most about this sausage stuffed manicotti is the manicotti shells themselves.
 It can be the most tedious part of the recipe because they can break on you, making it feel the most technical.
 But I found the trick to making the process easy.